Dayo Koleosho

-Life and career
+Early life

 Oludayo Koleosho was born in 1984 in Stoke Newington in the London Borough of Hackney.
 He is autistic.
 He attended Access All Areas, a theatre group in Hackney for adults with learning disabilities led by the Royal Central School of Speech and Drama.

+Career

-He made his professional acting debut in a 2010 episode of the BBC medical drama series Holby City.
+Koleosho made his professional acting debut in a 2010 episode of the BBC medical drama series Holby City.
 A year later, he appeared in fellow BBC medical series Doctors.
 He appeared alongside Access All Areas classmate Yvonne Swift in a storyline that saw them portray a married couple.
 The pair had their first on-screen kiss with each other, to which Koleosho said: "I had to kiss Yvonne.
 At first I thought 'oh no', but you just have to get on with it".
 In 2014, he made his stage debut in Eye Queue Hear, which toured the UK.

 In 2016, Koleosho appeared in an episode of the Channel 4 sitcom Damned.
 In 2018, he performed in Madness at the Lowry Theatre, as well as #crazyfuturelove at the Battersea Arts Centre a year later.
 In 2019 and again from 2021 to 2024, Koleosho toured the UK and Europe in productions of Faith, Hope and Charity.
 In 2022, he had a recurring role in the BBC drama series Strike, appearing in the BBC's medical drama Casualty the following year.
 In 2024, he was cast in the BBC soap opera EastEnders.
 Appearing in the regular role of Kojo Asare, he made his first appearance on 27 August 2024.
 He was introduced as the brother of established character George Knight (Colin Salmon).